-Hosted on the Yalukit Willam land of the Boon Wurrung people, in a leafy clearing of Melbourne’s verdant Royal Botanic Gardens civic space MPavilion hosted BLAKitecture late last year, a public forum discussing how the architectural industry might respectfully embrace Aboriginal and Torres Strait Islander culture at all levels of the design process.
+Hosted on the Yalukit Willam land of the Boon Wurrung people, in a leafy clearing of Melbourne’s verdant Royal Botanic Gardens civic space MPavilion hosted BLAKitecture in late 2017, a public forum discussing how the architectural industry might respectfully embrace Aboriginal and Torres Strait Islander culture at all levels of the design process.

 It highlighted a striking fact: there are only five practising Indigenous architects in Australia.
 There’s a growing sense that unless we encourage more First Nations voices to join the architectural industry, becoming an active part of the country’s built future, we will be all the poorer for it.

 One of the keynote speakers at the BLAKitecture event, Jefa Greenaway of Greenaway Architects has been a loud and proud champion for this very cause.
 The only registered Indigenous architect practising in Victoria, the Wailwan and Kamilaroi man is the co-founder of Indigenous Architecture and Design Victoria (IADV), a not-for-profit organisation with dual priorities.